What is Cloud Native, really?

 Example

-• Bicep templates for infrastructure as code
+• Bicep templates manage infrastructure as code, ensuring repeatable and version-controlled provisioning

 Sustainable